 - Nearly Newlywed: $25 listing fee and 40% commission for hassle-free selling

 - Tradesy: 19.8% commission fee on sales over $50

 - Still White: one-time $20 fee; $30 for a premium listing

 - Sell My Wedding Dress: $19.97 for a basic listing; $29.97 for a premium listing

 Another great option is utilizing Facebook Marketplace.
 “There’s always someone looking for a wedding gown,” says Bridals by Madison owner Madison Blackburn.
 “If you sell on Facebook, you won’t have to pay any consigning fees or transaction fees.”

-Want to buy or sell in-person?
-Reach out to local consignment shops in your area, but note that commission fees tend to be higher.
+Lastly, you can opt to buy or sell in person at a consignment shop.
+Reach out to a local shop in your area, but note that commission fees tend to be higher when going this route.

-Donating your dress is another great way to pay it forward, so consider the following organizations:
+Donating your dress is another great way to pay it forward, so if you'd like to gift a bride with a gown, consider the following organizations.